Tom-Nagy/walking-around/README.md

 icon beside the tip's tile.
 Those tips are presented in three columns next to each other on large and medium devices and below each other on small devices.
-With each tip two links are provided for extra information on the subject.
+With each tip two external links are provided for extra information on the subject.

 #### Get in touch !

 This page features a form to fill up in order to apply for joining the Club.
 It is presented on the middle of the screen.
-Beside the form on large screen and on the top on medium screen, motivational quotation will be presented to reenforce the emotional response into the action taken.
+Beside the form on large screen and on the top on medium screen, motivational quotes will be presented to reenforce the emotional response into the action taken.
 On small screens only the form is display.